 A person may sometimes purchase a refurbished hearing aid that someone donated to their local hearing center.
 These reconditioned hearing aids are often more affordable.

-Hearing aids are an effective method for improving a person’s hearing and helping them communicate.
-They often have high costs due to their advanced technology, with prices ranging from about $1,000 to close to $6,000.
+Hearing aids are an effective method for improving an individual’s hearing and helping them communicate.
+However, they often have high costs due to their advanced technology, with prices ranging from about $1,000 to $6,000.

 Most health insurance plans do not cover hearing aids or the associated hearing exams.
 However, some insurance companies offer additional benefits that a person may wish to purchase.
 These options often include specific terms, including the use of in-network healthcare providers.

-A person may save money by purchasing a refurbished hearing aid or using their employee benefits.
+People may also save money by purchasing a refurbished hearing aid or making use of their employee benefits.